JinmingWan/SK-Active-learning/README.md

+# SK-ActiveLearning
-# SK-ActiveLearning is for paper
+These code is for paper "Uncertainty Quantification and Optimal Robust Design for Machining Operations"